 - At this stage, the start has largely figured out what is working and what’s not.
 We are basically having repeatable sales or recurring user activity.
 Also, with a large incoming business, substantial data would start flowing.

 - This will be about building for how part.
 Data engineering will be key at this point in time.
 The data pipelining needs to be robust.
-If it is Properly engineer, it will not require to be re-worked until further scale.
+Properly engineered system will not require a rework.

 - Relational Databases in form of SQL and PostgreSQL continue to be critical.
-Sometimes, I have seen unstructured data get dumped into MongoDB etc with an intention to use data later.
+Unstructured data is typically dumped into MongoDB for further consumption.

 - Scripts/Module schedulers like Luigi/Airflow.
 Though basic Cron Jobs can be good enough.